studiohyperdrive/ngx-tools/libs/nodejs/pagination/README.md

 This will transform your entities and count to a HAL formatted response which you can return to the client.

+#### Parameters
+- `path`: The path parameter is optional, if omitted, the _links section is not added
+- `maxPages`: An optional parameter that limits the maximum number of pages returned.
+This can be useful in scenario's with lots of items, where querying with limit/offset can be time consuming.
+To prevent the user from navigating to e.g. page 599, you can limit that number using the `maxPages` parameter.

 ### What's in the package?
 This package exposes the following functions:
 - `calculateTotalPages`: This function will calculate the total amount of pages based on the pagesize & total amount of items.